surfer190/fixes/docs/kubernetes/rancher-certified-operator.md

 When adding or removing nodes you need to repeat those steps.

-RKE uses `yaml` to define the cluster so after enntering the hosts and their roles you jsut run `rke up` and provision the clsuter.
+RKE uses `yaml` to define the cluster so after entering the hosts and their roles you just run `rke up` and provision the cluster.

 Command can be run from a local workstation.